mcfwalker/qwkshot/docs/TECHNICAL_DESIGN.md

 2. Middleware (`src/middleware.ts`) intercepts the request.
 3. Middleware checks for a valid session using `createMiddlewareClient`.
 4. If no valid session, redirect to the sign-in page (`/auth/sign-in`), potentially passing the intended destination as a query parameter (`redirectTo`).
-5. User authenticates via Email/Password or OAuth provider (e.g., Google).
+5. User authenticates via Magic Link or OAuth provider (e.g., Google).
-6. **Email/Password:** Server Action or API route handles sign-in, sets session cookies.
+6. **Magic Link:** User receives an email with a sign-in link.
+Clicking this link (or using an OTP if applicable) completes authentication via Supabase, which handles session setup.
 7. **OAuth:** User is redirected to the provider, then back to the defined callback URL (`/auth/callback`).
 8. **Callback Route Handler (`src/app/auth/callback/route.ts`):** Exchanges the OAuth code for a session using `createRouteHandlerClient`, sets session cookies.
 9. User is redirected from sign-in/callback to their original destination (`redirectTo`) or a default page (e.g., `/viewer`).